 • You must be totally committed to pursuing your dreams and to do what it takes.
 Do you know he story of how Sylvester Stallone came to be a famous actor?

-Changing career in the same organization
+Changing career in the same organisation

-If you want to follow a new change career choice whilst staying in the same organization, one suggestion might be to find a mentor in the business.
+If you want to follow a new change career choice whilst staying in the same organisation, one suggestion might be to find a mentor in the business.
 Ask them more about the role.
 What it entails.
 How did they get there?
 What did they have to study or learn?
 Speak to your manager and ask for their help and advice.
 Speak to friends or family who might be in the same career as what you want to pursue.

 People often get promoted to their incompetence.
 So just because they were good in one role, does not mean they will be good in the next.
 Example, somebody who gets promoted to a manager, but has managerial skills.
 You may have to put in a lot of work and effort to get the opportunity or become a proficient in a new position.
 One does not ask for a raise and then promise to work harder.
 You work harder so that you deserve the raise.
 Similarly, you might need to prove yourself worthy of taking on the new role.
-Circumstances will vary from role to role and organization to organization on how choices are made for promotion or changing of job roles.
+Circumstances will vary from role to role and organisation to organisation on how choices are made for promotion or changing of job roles.
 Some companies are happy to promote from within, or support people in changing career path.
 Others prefer to bring in somebody who is already proficient in the role.

 You can ask for training that the company provides.
 Alternatively ask grants or assistance in paying for any courses you need to take to assist you in your new role.
 Being prepared to pay for your own career advancement, shows your commitment and seriousness.